Need to talk? Call 1800 882 436.

 • has a turned-out foot

-• leans to one side when standing or walking
+• lean to one side when standing or walking

-Your doctor, midwife or early childhood nurse can check your baby’s hips at any time, but often will check them during baby checks done:
+Your doctor, midwife or early childhood nurse can check your baby’s hips at any time, but will commonly check your baby’s hips:

 • at birth